mdegans/misanthropic/README.md

   headers, etc.
 - **Has this crate been audited?** No, but auditing is welcome.
 A best effort has been made to ensure security and privacy.
-The API key is encrypted in memory using the `memsecurity` crate and any headers containing copies marked as sensitive. `rustls` is an optional feature and is recommended for security.
+The API key is encrypted in memory when using the `memsecurity` feature and any headers containing copies marked as sensitive. `rustls` is an optional feature and is recommended for security.
 It is on by default.